rymdlego/note/README.md

 ```
 export NOTES_VIEWER=bat
 ```
-If you want to use something else but cat for displaying notes.
-I recommend bat.
+If you want to use something else but `cat` for displaying notes.
+I recommend `bat`.
 It's very nice for this.
-Default is cat.
+Default is `cat`.

 ```
 export EDITOR=vim